petsc/petsc/doc/faq/index.rst

    > make streams [NPMAX=maximum_number_of_mpi_processes_you_plan_to_use]

-This will provide a summary of the bandwidth received with different number of MPI processes and potential speedups.
+This will provide a summary of the bandwidth with different number of MPI processes and potential speedups.
 If you have a batch system:

 .. code-block:: console